The directed landscape: Constructing the Airy sheet

 All four of the random variables in the exponent above satisfy tail bounds of the form \eqref{E:Sn-m} or \eqref{E:Cn-m}, and so the above random variable is uniformly integrable for small enough $a > 1$.
 Hence we can conclude the desired convergence in expectation. \end{proof}

-Any subsequential limit $\scrS$ of $\scrS_n$ satisfies property (i) of the Airy sheet since the $\scrS_n$ are stationary on compact sets up to a $o(1)$ factor by Brownian scaling.
-So it suffices to show that any limit restricted to $\Q^+ \X \Q$ admits the Airy line ensemble description in the definition.
+Any subsequential limit $\scrS$ of $\scrS_n$ satisfies property (i) of the Airy sheet since the $\scrS_n$ are stationary by stationarity of Brownian increments.
+So it suffices to show that any limit restricted to $\Q^+ \X \Q$ satisfies property (ii) in Definition \ref{D:airy-sheet}.